arrow

 • Obtain appropriate insurance.
 Consider investing in insurance that covers third-party liability, business interruption, and reputational damage.
 Additionally, you should establish a strong incident breach response process to manage any potential breaches effectively.

 • Continuously monitor and assess potential liability risks associated with operations.
-Make sure to emphasize liability risk management in financial product development and take appropriate steps to mitigate those risks.
+Make sure to emphasize liability risk management in financial technology and take appropriate steps to mitigate those risks.

 Communication Risks